 Compare those stirring words with a simpler, bland phrasing: “I will leave you.
 No one can stop me.”

-Besides the obvious fact that Charlotte Bronte used a vivd metaphor, what words do you think added to her turning a bland statement like my example into an articulate and moving sentence?
+Besides the obvious fact that Charlotte Bronte used vivid as a metaphor, what words do you think added to her turning a bland statement just like my example in an eloquent, moving sentence?

-Their imagery is CONSISTENT: they all speak of strength and control.
+Their imagery is consistent: it always portrays strength and control.

 Please feel free to share your thoughts with me (via the contact form).
 I look forward to reading them!